How To Legally Hold Yoga Retreats In Bali?

 It would help if you got a temporary residence permit for yoga retreats in Bali.

-If you plan to work in Indonesia or stay for a few months, you need a limited-stay permit known as KITAS.
+If you plan to work in Indonesia or stay for a few months, you need a KITAS limited-stay permit.

 Remember that your KITAS must be related to the retreat’s subject, and only a KITAS based on a work permit allows you to organize one.